ronjoshi-unc/event-maps/README.md

 # event-maps

+Competition entry for PackHacks 2021

- Online map for social-event planning
+This project is an online map for social-event planning.